JamesYFC/SUSMachine/README.md

 `https://github.com/JamesYFC/SUSMachine.git?path=/Packages/com.kdmagical.susmachine`

+Now just import the namespace and you're good to go.

+`using KDMagical.SUSMachine`

 ## State Behaviours

 A state behaviour contains all the actions to call when certain events happen, as well as the automatic transition checks.